Kempton Park, Surrey: Park of the manor

 A fish pond was ordered to be made in the park in 1246 and shortly afterwards was stocked with pike.
 Bream were put in the pond in 1253.
-A large pond outside the now-eastern limit of the park lay within in 1692 and 1803.
+A large pond outside the now-eastern limit of the park lay within it in 1692 and 1803.

 The site of the medieval manor house may be represented by the traces of moats west and north what was Kempton Park House.
 The first recorded visit of a sovereign to Kempton was that of Henry III in 1220.
 He came to Kempton often in the next two decades and less frequently in the later part of his reign.
 Jousts were held "in Kempton field" in 1270.
 Edward I visited Kempton comparatively rarely and later kings seldom or never went there.
 Many apparent references to their visits in the 14th and 15th centuries (perhaps too the jousting mention) seem to be Kennington which was closer to the convenient grouping of courtiers' customary London homes and lettings.
 The lord of Kempton granted the great tithes of the manor to Grestain Abbey in Normandy before 1104.

 From 1229 appear many references to buildings at Kempton in the annals at Westminster.
 The king's chamber was mentioned in 1229 and in 1233 there was a chapel attached to it.
 The queen's chamber was mentioned in 1233 and the queen's wardrobe six years later.
 An almonry was to be built in 1233 and a hall was referred to in 1235.
 Two years later the chapel was rebuilt with an upper floor for the queen, and the king's court and chamber were enclosed by a wall.
 Various other rooms, gardens, and so forth are mentioned.
 A list was made in 1331 of repairs that were necessary; a record exists for 1340.
 It seems to have been demolished in 1374, when John of Kingston was given permission to sell all the timber and stone of Kempton manor house.